 Building More Sustainable Communities

-Through our market transformation program, RainScaping, LSRCA is moving in a new direction to manage stormwater.
-This program is designed to build more sustainable communities by incorporating low impact development practices into new development projects by taking advantage of natural landscape features, minimizing impervious surfaces like pavement, and treating stormwater as a resource rather than a waste product.
+LSRCA is moving in a new direction to manage stormwater.
+By taking advantage of natural landscape features, minimizing impervious surfaces like pavement, and treating stormwater as a resource rather than a waste product, we can build more sustainable communities.

 To encourage new developments to incorporate LID features into their design, LSRCA is: